 - Darkness.
 Light and especially the UV portion of the spectrum, can cause THC degradation after harvest.
 So, it’s essential to keep your buds in the dark place.

-The airtight glass jar is a great solution since it is electrically neutral and it doesn’t interact with precious compounds within buds.
-On the contrary, the plastic tends to have a static charge that will make trichomes fall off the buds and stick to the sides of the container.
+Air-tight glass jars are a great solution since it is electrically neutral and it doesn’t interact with precious compounds within buds.
+Plastic tends to have a static charge that will make trichomes fall off the buds and stick to the sides of the container.
 The airtight glass jar prevents air entrance and the rise of moisture that destroys buds.
 Most importantly, the jar preserves the terpenes for long periods, ensuring that the weed does not lose its aroma.

-Before cleaning, turn off all the equipment in the growing room, besides the extraction fan, which should be running, especially if you use bleach or any other strong-smelling products.
+Before deep cleaning and sanitation, turn off all the equipment in the growing room, besides the extraction fan, which should be running, especially if you use bleach or any other strong-smelling products.

 Cleaning the floor